 TS'ZIL LEARNING CENTRE

-Description: Murphy Construction and the Lil’wat Nation worked together to be approved for funding of the 7.21 million-dollar grant from the Government of Canada’s Department of Innovation, Science and Economic Development to build the 23,000 square-foot post-secondary school, the Ts’zil Learning Centre.
-This landmark build replaces the existing trailers that served the Lil’wat Nation and the surrounding First Nation communities for the past 20 years.
-Being that tourism and the trades are in demand in the Whistler area, the Ts’zil Learning Centre is the first of its kind on First Nation land and now offers much needed education to thousands of students in the Sea to Sky.
-The impact to the Sea to Sky Community and the legacy for the future youth of the Lil’wat Nation is unprecedented.
+Description: In a joint effort between Murphy Construction and the Lil’wat Nation, a 7.21 million-dollar grant from the Government of Canada’s Department of Innovation, Science and Economic Development was awarded for the construction of the 23,000 sq-ft post-secondary school, the Ts’zil Learning Centre.
+This landmark building replaces the existing trailers that served the Lil’wat Nation and the surrounding First Nation communities for the past 20 years.
+The Ts’zil Learning Centre is the first of its kind, built on First Nation's land, offering much needed education to thousands of students in the Sea to Sky corridor.
+The Learning Centre is sure to have an unprecedented impact on the Sea to Sky Community and will leave a lasting legacy for the future youth of the Lil’wat Nation.